rcullito/wampumbackend/bigideas.md

 same with jeans and headphones, we can see where it is going but before I click i would like to know how it is going to be used.

+look at airbnb search results, images could be very helpful here, but also slow down automation. the cloth mailbox logo for the denim site is nice.

 // Search Results